syntasso/kratix-marketplace/ansible-job-launcher/README.md

 ## Setup

 It is common for users to have a Tower already running and this Promise is easily adaptable for use with any existing Tower.
 For testing, you can begin by creating a local cluster with both Kratix and an AWX instance using Helm:
-1. Start a cluster with Kratix:
+1. Start a cluster from the root of the [kratix repo](https://github.com/syntasso/kratix):
     ```
     ./scripts/quick-start.sh --git --single-cluster --recreate
     ```